RishikaAgarwal2025/Business-Analysis-Portfolio/README.md

 # Rishika Agarwal - Business-Analysis-Portfolio
 ## About me
 Hello everyone!
 My name is Rishika, and this is my portfolio.
 I love investigating different types of data, discovering insights, and representing it with beautiful visuals.
 I have a background in business analytics and stock market analysis.

-You can see more information in my [**CV**](https://github.com/RishikaAgarwal2025/Business-Analysis-Portfolio/blob/main/Rishika_Agarwal.pdf).

 This repository was created to showcase my analytical and technical skills (Excel, Python, SQL, Power BI, R, Stata, PowerPoint, and Tableau).
 ## Contents